VictorBrito1/api-platform/README.md

 Project developed in Symfony with API Platform and Easy Admin during an Udemy course.

+Backend only.